mmazzarolo/breathly-app/README.md

 ## Overview

-In this repository you'll be able to find the source code of the Breathly mobile app.
+In this repository you'll find the source code of the Breathly mobile app.

 Breathly is a small React-Native app that I developed on my free time in 2018 for playing around with the React-Native `Animated` API.
 With the incoming React-Native's hooks support I decided to get back on it, rewrite it with hooks, and also release it in the Play Store and in App Store.

 I hope the source code will be useful to someone.

-**Pleace check the [DEVLOG](./DEVLOG.md) for more informations and details about the app architecture and a few development highlights.**
+👉**Pleace check the [DEVLOG](./DEVLOG.md) for more informations and details about the app architecture and a few development highlights.**

 ### Features / Stack